-With support from the Office of the Provost, representatives from the Center for Instructional Innovation & Assessment (CIIA), Academic Technology & User Services (ATUS), and Extended Education (EE) conduct a 6-week intensive workshop to interested instructors, entitled Teaching a Blended/Online Course.
+With support from the Office of the Provost, representatives from the Center for Instructional Innovation & Assessment (CIIA), Academic Technology & User Services (ATUS), and Extended Education (EE) conduct these award-winning, intensive workshops during the winter term to interested instructors entitled Blended/Online Course Development and Design.

-The goal of this six-week blended-format workshop is to take the participants through the planning, design, and implementation process of creating a blended or online course, provide an opportunity to experience a “blended format” course, and give them the ability to create blended/online courses on their own.
+The goal of this workshop is to take the participants through the planning, design, and implementation process of creating a blended or online course; provide an opportunity to experience a “blended format” course; and give instructors the opportunity to create blended/online materials and/or courses on their own.

-- Each successful participant for the “certificate option” will receive a $500 stipend and a certificate of completion (see syllabus for additional information and requirements).
-In addition, all certificate option participants will receive a headset and book on the first day of the workshop.
+- Each successful participant will receive a stipend (see workshops for amount) and a certificate of completion (see syllabus for additional information and requirements).
+In addition, all participants will receive additional workshop materials on the first day of the workshop.

-- This workshop is limited to WWU instructors, with priority given to those planning to teach blended/hybrid courses.
+- This workshop is limited to WWU instructors, with priority given (but not limited) to those planning to teach blended/hybrid/online courses.

-- Participants may expect to spend approximately 6 hours per week on workshop-related meetings, activities, and homework.
+- Participants may expect to spend at least 5 hours per week on workshop-related meetings, activities, and homework.
 Workshop-related meetings will be offered on Tuesdays and Thursdays from 3-4:30 PM.

 - We will be using the Canvas learning management environment both for workshop delivery and for participants to have a practice “sandbox” course.

-- Applicants preparing to teach an online or blended delivery course within the next academic year will be given first priority.
-(Course need not be identified as such in the registration system to qualify.)
+- Applicants preparing to teach an online or blended delivery course within the next academic year at WWU will be given first priority.

-- Applicants must be available for two sessions per week during the 6-week workshop (during Winter Quarter).
+- Applicants must be available for two sessions per week for the duration of the workshop (Winter Quarter).
 Synchronous sessions will be held on Tues/Thurs from 3-4:30 PM.